prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 5: make an ad request
 {:.no_toc}

-Now just load a native ad from AdMob according to the [AdMob instructions](https://developers.google.com/admob/android/native/start).
+Now load an native ad from AdMob according to the [AdMob instructions](https://developers.google.com/admob/android/native/start).
 Everything else will be handled by GMA SDK and prebid adapters.